CLALS Lima COP / Public domain

 Pulso Latino/Latin Pulse

 As the Latino population in the U.S. continues to grow, there is increasing demand for in-depth analysis of current events in Latin America.
-Partnering with the media non-profit, Link TV, CLALS and the AU School of Communication have re-launched Latin Pulse, a 30-minute podcast, broadcast every Friday, that analyzes news and public affairs in Latin America and hosts regional experts to offer critical commentary.
-School of Communication staff and students participate in program production, and CLALS staff and faculty contribute to program content.
-Current and recent programs may be downloaded from this page.
-For a complete archive of Latin Pulse episodes, please visit Link TV and the Aladin Research Commons.
+Partnering with the media non-profit, Link TV, CLALS supports a 30-minute podcast, broadcast every Friday, that analyzes news and public affairs in Latin America and hosts regional experts to offer critical commentary.
+Based at Webster University in St. Louis, the "Latin Pulse" podcast reaches more than 130,000 online subscribers weekly.

-Current Episode - April 18
+Current Episode - November 21

 Executive Producer: Rick Rockwell;

 Associate Producer: Gabriela Canchola.